Searching ...

 Should You Buy & Use a Home Warranty?

 Are Home Warranty Services Worth the Cost?Home warranty services can be a good investment for new homeowners, especially if the sellers pay for the first year of coverage.
-Adding one is a common seller’s incentive in some markets, as it offers buyers protection that appliances and home systems will perform as expected during the first 12 months of ownership.
+Adding one is a common seller’s incentive in some markets.
+It offers buyers protection and peace of mind that appliances and home systems will perform as expected during the first 12 months of ownership.
 That’s a big deal after you’ve placed down thousands to buy and move into the home.

 For informational purposes only.
 Always consult with a licensed real estate professional before proceeding with any real estate transaction.